-There is ongoing uncertainty as to the nature and extent to which the Company will be liable for "payable liabilities" as defined in the Winding up Act.
-Nevertheless, provision has been made for a non-current liability of this nature, including an appropriate prudential margin, of \$2,100,000 (2007 provision: \$3,000,000).
-The uncertainties relating to this liability are described in more detail in the annual actuarial valuation of asbestos related disease liabilities of former James Hardie entities prepared by KMPG Actuaries Pty Ltd available on the James Hardie website at www.ir.jameshardie.com.au.
+There is ongoing uncertainty as to the number of claims for compensation and damages that will be made against the Company and the level of compensation which the Company will be required to meet.
+These uncertainties are described in more detail in the annual actuarial valuation of asbestos related disease liabilities of former James Hardie entities prepared by KMPG Actuaries Pty Ltd available on the James Hardie website at www.ir.jameshardie.com.au.